aigc-apps/VideoX-Fun/scripts/wan2.1_fun/README_TRAIN_CONTROL_LORA.md

 Wan T2V with deepspeed zero-3:

 Wan with DeepSpeed Zero-3 is suitable for 14B Wan at high resolutions.
+You must set save_state to True to save the model.
 After training, you can use the following command to get the final model:
 ```sh
 python scripts/zero_to_bf16.py output_dir/checkpoint-{our-num-steps} output_dir/checkpoint-{your-num-steps}-outputs --max_shard_size 80GB --safe_serialization
 ```